avaneev/prvhash/README.md

 This is a minimized implementation of the `prvhash64` hash function.
 Since arguably it's the smallest hash function in the world, which produces 64-bit hashes of this quality level, it is very useful for hash-tables.
+It is not the fastest hash-function in existence, but its throughput for small strings is competitive.

+Note that for `prvhash64` and `prvhash64_64m` functions a [SAT solver](https://github.com/pysathq/pysat) can "forge" a preimage quickly, thus these functions should not be used without a secret seed, when an external collision attack is possible (in open systems).

 ## Minimal PRNG for Everyday Use ##